expverhno3/leetcode-repo/README.md

 - id: 338
 - name: counting-bits
-- tag: Bit Manipulation, Dynamic Programming
+- tag: Bit Manipulation, Dynamic Programming, MARK

-### 只出现一次的数字

-- id: 136
+- how
+  - counting bits -> number (`i`) of 1s in bit representation
-- name: single-number
+  - pattern
-- tag: Bit Manipulation, Array
+    - even number: as same as `i//2` (or `i >> 1`) (all 0s in the tail)
+    - odd number: `i//2` will definitely lose one 1 at the end: compensate with calculate `i % 2`

 ### 或运算的最小翻转次数

 - id: 1441
 - name: minimum-flips-to-make-a-or-b-equal-to-c
-- tag: Bit Manipulation
+- tag: Bit Manipulation, MARK
+- how
+  - when iterating bit by bit, shift mask rather than the numbers themselves will be faster

 ---